 Example Pitch — APS6 Policy Officer role

-I have delivered system and policy reform across government, community and education settings, experience that reflects the National Disability Insurance Agency (NDIA) purpose to enhance the quality of life for people with disabilities.
-Throughout my career, I have translated policy into delivery, informed by stakeholder insights, evidence and a strong understanding of operational environments.
-I have worked across child development, disability, health and human services sectors, leading initiatives that align policy, funding and service delivery and requiring a strong understanding of government processes.
-This APS6 Policy Officer role, responsible for progressing policy and system improvements to support the children’s pathway, provides an opportunity to apply this experience in a national reform context.
+I have worked across government, community, and education settings to deliver policy and system reforms that improve outcomes for people with disability.
+My experience involves translating policy into practice, drawing on stakeholder insights, evidence, and a strong understanding of operational environments.
+I have led initiatives across child development, disability, health, and human services, aligning policy, funding, and service delivery and navigating complex government processes.
+The APS6 Policy Officer role, responsible for progressing policy and system improvements to support the children’s pathway, provides an opportunity to apply this experience on a national scale.

-In my previous role within a national social policy reform taskforce, I was responsible for coordinating intergovernmental work to improve disability and child wellbeing outcomes through joint policy and funding arrangements.
-This required navigating highly sensitive cross-agency relationships due to differing jurisdictional priorities, funding pressures and varying levels of policy maturity across sectors.
-I led the development of an options paper to guide ministerial decision-making on a new joint funding model, synthesising legal, financial, operational and stakeholder perspectives into a single coherent framework.
-I engaged peak disability and family organisations early in the process, testing assumptions and integrating insights from lived experience to ensure the model addressed systemic challenges.
-I also facilitated negotiations with state and territory officials, applying problem solving and communication skills to resolve contested issues through evidence-based analysis and practical solutions.
-The endorsed model is now being implemented nationally which is improving cross-sector collaboration and service access for families.
-The work reflects my capability in negotiating complex policy outcomes, managing cross-sector relationships and advising at senior government levels.
+In a national social policy reform taskforce, I coordinated intergovernmental work to improve disability and child wellbeing outcomes through joint policy and funding arrangements.
+This required navigating sensitive cross-agency relationships due to differing jurisdictional priorities, funding pressures, and varying levels of policy maturity across sectors.
+I developed an options paper to guide ministerial decision-making on a new joint funding model, synthesising legal, financial, operational, and stakeholder perspectives into a single framework.
+Engagement with peak disability and family organisations began early in the process, where I tested assumptions and integrated insights from lived experience to ensure systemic challenges were addressed.
+I facilitated negotiations with state and territory officials, using problem-solving and effective communication skills to resolve contested issues through evidence-based analysis and practical solutions.
+The endorsed model is now being implemented nationally, improving collaboration across sectors and expanding service access for families.

-I have a practical understanding of cross-sector reform and delivering improvements that enhance outcomes for children and families.
-This work requires strategic focus, coordination across systems and effective stakeholder engagement.
-I will apply these capabilities to support the children’s pathway reforms and objectives of the Children’s Policy and Pathways Branch.
+I have demonstrated experience in cross-sector reform and in delivering improvements that enhance outcomes for children and families.
+This work has required strategic focus, coordination across systems, and effective stakeholder engagement.
+I am committed to applying these capabilities to the children’s pathway reforms so that children and their families have better access, stronger support, and lasting outcomes.

 Final tips